lukketotte/EpdTest.jl/README.md

     simDat[simDat.n .== N[i], :value] = β
 end
 ```
-The likelihood ratio test based on the empirical likelihood is not part of the package, but the test can be computed as below.
+The likelihood ratio test based on the empirical likelihood is not part of the package, but the test together with code for Figure 5 is
 ```julia
 function empLik(x::AbstractVector{<:Real}, m::Integer)
     n = length(x)